 GSD

-In this tutorial, you will learn how to build and deploy a portfolio website with React, Tailwind CSS, and ButterCMS.
+In this step-by-step tutorial, you'll learn how to build a professional portfolio website using React and Tailwind CSS, with ButterCMS handling your content management.

 To follow along with this tutorial, you need to have the following: